 The natural environment is one of Waratah-Wynyard’s most important assets and is central to our local identity.

+Our land and coastlines support a rich level of animal and plant biodiversity, as well as being highly valued by our community for the benefits of supporting recreation, health and wellbeing.
 Alongside our natural environment sit our productive and developed environments, where industry and business operate and where people live.
 Occasionally, there can be friction between the needs of our natural, productive and built environments.

 At the same time, we recognise we are facing unprecedented challenges as the impacts of global climate change is felt by ecosystems and communities.